 Calaveras or calacas, known as skulls form an essential part of the Day of the Dead celebrations.
 As popular belief may have it, skulls are essentially considered to be signs of darkness and death which often conjure images of decay and dread.

 However, in Mexican culture, skulls are considered to be not just signs of death but also of rebirth.
+This skull is a symbol of protection, power, strength and the ability to overcome obstacles.
+Far from being scary and fierce, the Day of the Dead skull tattoos are magnificent illustrations of the deceased soul.

 Face Painted Sugar Skulls